kenanigans/fivebeers/readme.txt

 Theme Note:

-Currently This requires WordPress 4.1 Beta, as the TwentyFifteen Theme uses functions introduced into the 4.1 Core.
+Currently This requires WordPress 4.1, as the TwentyFifteen Theme uses functions introduced into the 4.1 Core.